Q = Question; A = Answer

 “[B]icycle access, including bicycle storage facilities” is eligible transit enhancements, and thus an eligible “capital project” as defined in the Federal Transit Laws.
 Both common grant rules, 49 C.F.R.
 Part 18 and 49 C.F.R.
 Part 19, provide that a Recipient may provide in-kind contributions toward the local share provided that the Recipient formally documents the value of each non-cash share, and if this value represents a cost that would otherwise be eligible under the Project.
 The net project cost of the Project for which the donated property is credited must include the value of any in-kind contributions in the net project cost of that Project to the extent it is used as local match.
 (Revised: September, 2009)

-A. FTA Grant Management Circular 5010.1D, which may be found online (http://www.fta.dot.gov/documents/C_5010_1D_Finalpub.pdf), covers the issue of "local match" funds in Chapter VI, paragraph 3.
+A. FTA Grant Management Circular 5010.1D covers the issue of "local match" funds in Chapter VI, paragraph 3.
 If you would propose to use "in-kind" resources rather than funds for your local match, you should contact your regional FTA office to discuss the nature of the in-kind contribution.
 (Posted: February, 2011)

 A. You need to submit your proposal for local match funds to your FTA Regional Office.
-The web page for the FTA Region 9 Office in San Francisco is: http://www.fta.dot.gov/regional_offices_909.html
+Visit the web page for the FTA Region 9 Office in San Francisco.

 You may reach them by phone at: 415-744-3133.
 (Posted: February, 2011)

 A. Yes, per FTA's Circular 5010.1D, the grantee must certify that it has or will have available the proportionate amount of local share promptly as project costs are incurred or become due, except to the extent that the Federal Government determines in writing that the local share may be deferred.
 The grantee may not use an amount as match for more than one grant.
 (Posted: November, 2015)